-The purpose of this Project is to design and build a suitable multipurpose maintenance facility for the Water Treatment and Distribution Division of the Minneapolis Public Works Department.
+The purpose of this project is to design and build a suitable multipurpose maintenance facility for the Water Treatment and Distribution Division of the Minneapolis Public Works Department.

 The current site is comprised of multiple structures of various sizes and types, circulation space, construction yard space, and site storage spaces that are intermingled with employee parking areas.
 These facilities, due to age, location, and changes in function over time, no longer provide adequate or efficient use of space for the required Water Division operations.
-Several of the buildings have exceeded their life cycle and need to be replaced, while others are in need of major repairs and rehabilitation in order to continue service.
-The existing facilities are deficient in a variety of functional areas including; heating, air conditioning, power, lighting, security and communications.
+Several of the buildings have exceeded their useful life and need to be replaced, while others are in need of major repairs and rehabilitation in order to continue service.
+The existing facilities are deficient in a variety of functional areas including: heating, air conditioning, power, lighting, security and communications.
 In addition, the industrial nature of the site coupled with the inefficient physical layout has a strong negative impact on the surrounding neighborhood.

-Starting in 2009, the Hiawatha Maintenance Facility will be under construction, with completion anticipated for summer 2010.
-This Project has been designed and will be constructed to easily accommodate the future addition of the Water Distribution and Maintenance Facility operations.
+Construction of the Hiawatha Maintenance Facility began in 2009, with completion anticipated for summer 2010.
+The Hiawatha Maintenance Facility was designed and is being constructed to efficiently accommodate the future addition of the Water Distribution and Maintenance Facility operations.

-Anticipated Funding Sources (In Thousands) 2014 Totals by Source
+Anticipated Funding Sources (In Thousands) 2015 Totals by Source

 Water Bonds 3,000 3,000

 Totals by Year 3,000 3,000